Created in partnership with

 • records the electrical activity of the heart

-• can show if the heart is enlarged or thickened.
+• can show if the heart is enlarged or thickened (signs of cardiomyopathy).

-Small sticky pads (electrodes) are placed on your chest, arms and legs.
+Small sticky pads (electrodes) are put on your chest, arms and legs.
 Wires connect the pads to an ECG recording machine.
 This picks up the electrical signals that make your heart beat.
-The electrical activity is recorded and printed on paper.
+These electrical signals are recorded and printed on paper.

-The test takes about five minutes and is painless.
+The test takes about 5 minutes and is painless.
 You need to lie still during the ECG, as moving can affect the results.

 24-hour ECG